Vision mixer: Setup

-Since vision mixers combine various video signals such as VTRs and professional video cameras, it is very important that all these sources are in proper synchronization with one another.
-In professional analog facilities all the equipment is "genlocked" with black and burst or tri-level sync from a video-signal generator.
-The signals which cannot be synchronized (either because they originate outside the facility or because the particular equipment doesn't accept external sync) must go through a frame synchronizer.
-Some vision mixers have internal “frame-syncs” or they can be a separate piece of equipment, such as a "time base corrector".
-If the mixer is used for video editing, the editing console (which usually controls the vision mixer remotely) must also be synched.
-Most larger vision mixers divide the control panel from the actual hardware that performs the mixer functions because of noise, temperature and cable length considerations.
+Since vision mixers combine various video signals such as VTRs and professional video cameras, all these sources must be in proper synchronization with one another.
+In professional analog facilities, all the equipment is genlocked with black and burst or tri-level sync from a video-signal generator.
+The signals that cannot be synchronized (either because they originate outside the facility or because the particular equipment doesn't accept external sync) must go through a frame synchronizer.
+Some vision mixers have internal frame synchronizers or they can be a separate piece of equipment, such as a time base corrector.
+If the mixer is used for video editing, the editing console (which usually controls the vision mixer remotely) must also be synchronized.

+Most larger vision mixers divide the control panel from the actual hardware that performs the mixer functions because of noise, cooling and cable length considerations.
 With such mixers, the control panel is located in the production control room, while the main unit, to which all cables are connected, is often located in a machine room alongside the other hardware.